Best Classical Guitar Method Books

 Best Classical Guitar Methods

 What are the best method books for classical guitar?
-The answer depends on what your goals are but we have a few ideas to help guide you through choosing one.
+The answer depends on your goals as a guitarist and musician but we have a few ideas to help guide you through choosing one.
 The big danger in choosing a method book is that publishers have geared some books towards crossover students and other books to beginners or those who want to learn properly.
 Maybe the bigger danger is that guitar books move way too fast compared to methods from other instruments.
 So let's take a look at your options.

 Pros of our method books: